Skip to content

 Args:

-start_date_str (str): Start date string in the format "YYYY-MM-DD" (no time zone).
+start_date_str (str): Start date in format "YYYY-MM-DD"

-end_date_str (str): End date string in the format "YYYY-MM-DD" (no time zone).
+end_date_str (str): End date in format "YYYY-MM-DD"

 """